taniya5854/firebaseBirthday/README.md

 - [References](#references)

 ## TO-DO
-- [x] Create an InputField component that props for the appropriate data.
-For example: name, label, value, placeholder, etc.
-- [x] React components for your login and register forms.
-Use the InputField component you created for the form fields.
+- [x] Create a sign-up page that collects user information.
 - [x] Use a date picker for the user's birthdate.
 - [x] Implement Firebase Auth and Realtime Database to store user data.
-- [x] Calculate and display the days left until the user's birthday.
+- [x] Calculate and display days left until the user's birthday.
 - [x] Show a happy birthday message and a random quote if it's the user's birthday.
 - [x] Display the countdown if it's not the user's birthday.
 - [x] Implement user login/logout functionality.
 ## Setup
 ### Prerequisites
 Make sure you have the following installed on your machine:
 - Node.js
 - npm (Node Package Manager)
-- create-react-app app-name (for creating a react app)
 - Visual Studio Code

 ### Firebase Project Setup